 It is right that praise follows an athlete who has reached the summit of their sport, but it can become a burden if this feat has been acheived without claiming a grand slam.

 To the layman it makes no sense.
 To the critic it undermines the credibility of the rank.
 Since Wozniacki of Denmark became the WTA Tour’s top-ranked player, it is a question mark that has hung over her career.
-Read the rest of this entry »
+FULL POST

 There are two weeks to go until the final major of the year begins and already we have two huge favorites.
 You simply cannot look past Novak Djokovic on the men’s side and Serena Williams on the women’s.